 - Sizing Chart: Providing a size chart relevant to the target customers’ area or geography.

 - Packaging: Ensure fool-proof packing so products do not get damaged during shipping.
 Use the best packaging material for that product type.

 - Online Support: Supporting customer concerns with a Live chat option via chatbots can eliminate any customer’s guesses while ordering.

 - Order Confirmation: Using online tools to confirm order placements, especially cash-on-delivery orders.
-This adds an extra layer of security, ensuring the orders are genuine place by willing customers
+This adds an extra layer of security, ensuring the orders are genuinely placed by willing customers

 - Order Accuracy: Being first-time right in the entire process from order receipt to delivery—right product to the right customer at the right time in the correct quantity.

-- Clear And Concise Returns Policy: Displaying your returns policy on the home page, highlighting the hassle-free returns’ terms and timelines.
+- Clear And Concise Returns Policy: Displaying your returns policy on the home page, highlights the terms and timelines of the hassle-free returns.

 - Transparent Delivery Lead Time: Providing an estimated date of delivery down to the pin code level